All Israel

 “The fighting must stop once and for all.
 Immediate and unimpeded entry of humanitarian supplies and essential commercial materials into Gaza must be ensured.
 The suffering must end.”

-Guterres stated that, in line with the agreement, the UN would “increase the delivery of humanitarian aid and support the recovery and rebuilding efforts in Gaza.”
+Guterres stated that, in line with the agreement, the United Nations would “increase the delivery of humanitarian aid and support the recovery and rebuilding efforts in Gaza.”

 “I urge all stakeholders to seize this momentous opportunity to establish a credible political path forward towards ending the occupation,” he said, emphasizing the need to recognize “the right to self-determination of the Palestinian people,” and to pursue “a two-state solution that enables Israelis and Palestinians to live in peace and security.”